anshulkchennai/PythonProject/README.md

 # PythonProject
+#change no.1
-This is my first python project using DJango
+This is my first python project using DJango framework